 Admission Requirements to Biomedical Engineering Programs

-To enter the field of biomedical engineering, most students start with a bachelor’s degree.
-These programs require candidates to have a high school diploma or GED, in addition to the SAT or ACT scores.
+Most students start with a bachelor’s degree in biomedical engineering to enter the field.
+However, these programs require candidates to have a high school diploma or GED in addition to SAT or ACT scores.

 For a master of science (MS) in biomedical engineering, students must have a bachelor’s degree in biomedical engineering (or a related field) from an accredited college or university, a minimum grade point average of 3.0 on a 4.0 scale, a completed application form, transcripts from all universities attended, GRE scores (for some colleges), letters of recommendation, statement of purpose, a current resume, and TOEFL scores for international students.